horovod/horovod/docs/adasum_user_guide.rst

 ======================================

 AdaSum uses the Distributed AdaSum Optimizer to update the weights of the model after each step.
-In the usual data-parallel training scenario, the gradients are calculated independently by backpropagating on all the nodes, doing a reduce(averaging the gradients) so that all the nodes now have the same gradients, and then updating the weights of the model.
+In the usual data-parallel training scenario, the gradients are calculated independently by backpropagating on all the nodes, doing a reduce (averaging the gradients) so that all the nodes now have the same gradients, and then updating the weights of the model.

 The distributed optimizer for AdaSum first obtains the local gradients from the backpropagation step from the current local mini batch.
 Instead of performing the reduce at this point, it applies the optimization function to the local gradients to perform the weight update.
-Then, the delta, which is the differencein the weights before and after the update is obtained, which is then reduced instead of the gradients.
+Then, the delta, which is the difference in the weights before and after the update is obtained, which is then reduced instead of the gradients.
 Once all the workers have the same delta, the weight update step is then performed as the sum of the initial weights and delta.

 Since the nature of AdaSum requires it to operate on the full magnitude of the gradient, the newly added distributed optimizer uses the difference in magnitude of weights between before and after the optimizer performs a step to deliver a more accurate estimation.